CRBS/cdeep3m/README.md

 Step 4: predict.sh
 - Predict image segmentation

-Step 5: StartPostprocessing
+ - Data post-processing (data de-augmentation) directly launched by predict script

-Data post-processing (includes data de-augmentation and ensemble prediction)
+ Step 5: Generate ensemble prediction

 # Data format
 Expected data:
 A) Training data: Images together with matching binary labels -> For steps 1&2
 B) Image data to segment -> for steps 3&4
--Input data format, PNGs, TIFs or TIF stack
+- Input data format, PNGs, TIFs or TIF stack
--Data is converted to h5 file during augmentation
+- Data is converted to h5 file during augmentation

 # Further reading:
 This is an implementation developped off from the deep learning code released together with the paper published in Bioinformatics: **"DeepEM3D: Approaching human-level performance on 3D anisotropic EM image segmentation "**